openSUSE/Customize-IBus/README.md

 When only one of the light background and dark background is turned on, the extension will always use the background that is turned on.

-**Note:** If your IBus style sheet has changed after application, please close and reopen the corresponding `custom IME background` to make it effective.
+**Note:** Please make sure your background picture can always be visited.
+If your pictures are stored in the removable device and the system doesn't mount it by default, please close and reopen the corresponding `Use custom background` to make it effective after manually mounting.

 ## To-do